-There are no guarantees but you can roughly estimate the amoount of people reached and the total sales that represents, then make your decisión.
+There are no guarantees but you can roughly estimate the number of people reached and the total sales that represent, then make your decisión.

 For example, billboards may be much more expensive than direct mail but it might elevate the status of your business and get you customers that are more willing to spend money than direct mail.

 On the other hand, direct mail may be more personable and can help establish a better and more direct relationship with customers.
 Depending on your objective you could choose one or both mediums.